Summer Festivals in Fukushima 2019【Schedules and Details】Spectacular Annual Events of Japan

 Hōgen-ji

-At this festival, it is said that people can stay healthy for a year by offering two cucumbers, taking another cucumber instead of a charm, and eating it.
-Cucumber is the specialty product of Sukagawa City.
+At this unique festival, participants can pray for a year of good health by offering two cucumbers, receiving a cucumber in place of a traditional charm, and eating it.
+Cucumber is a local specialty of Sukagawa City.

 Kiuri Tennō-sai [Cucumber Buddhist Deity Festival] (Sukagawa City)